johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-09-typescript-5-1-declaring-jsx-element-types/index.md

 // ^^^^^^^^^^^^^ JSX element
 ```

-The significance of `JSX.ElementType` is that it allows handing control to type definition and library authors to implement.
+The significance of `JSX.ElementType` is that it is used to represent the type of a JSX element and **allow library authors to control what types are used for JSX elements**.
 This control was not available before.

 The TypeScript pull request was merged, and so Sebastian (who helps maintain the React type definitions) exercised the new powers in [this pull request to the DefinitelyTyped repository for the React type definitions](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/65135).
 At the time of writing, this pull request is still open, but once merged and shipped the React community will feel the benefits.